jliocsar/mein-notebook/readme.md

 > **Important**
 >
-> The default editor used by Notiz is defined by the `notiz configure editor` command, or by the `VISUAL` or `EDITOR` env. variables.
+> The default editor used by Notiz is configured by the `notiz configure editor` command, or by setting the `VISUAL`/`EDITOR` env. variables.
 > If neither are present, Notiz will use [`nvim`][nvim-url] by default.
+>
+> Check more details about the editor priority [here](https://github.com/jliocsar/notiz/blob/main/lib/const.civet#L14-L19).

 ### List